vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 ### VDI chain protection

-> This message is relevant for *Continuous Delta Backup* or *Continuous Replication* only.

 This means your previous VM disks and snapshots should be "merged" (*coalesced* in the XenServer world) before we can take a new snapshot.
 This mechanism is handled by XenServer itself, not Xen Orchestra.
 But we can check your existing VDI chain and avoid creating more snapshots than your storage can merge.
 Otherwise, this will lead to catastrophic consequences.
 Xen Orchestra is the **only** XenServer/XCP backup product dealing with this.

 Without this detection, you could have 2 potential issues: